DavidDanso/argonblue-construction-/README.md

 ## Project Description

-### A Construction Company that provide Building and Civil Engineering.
+### A Construction Company that provides Building and Civil Engineering.

 ## Frameworks & Tools Used
 `Adobe XD`